sleeb29/PlayersByPosition/README.md

 Uses: Spring Boot

--Client initiates GET request to PlayersByPosition -Calls External APIs to retrieve player information:
+- Client initiates GET request to PlayersByPosition
+- Calls External APIs to retrieve player information:
-  One API has League Depth Chart Info, One Player Ranking Info -Transforms responses from JSON/XML Payloads
+  One API has League Depth Chart Info, One Player Ranking Info
+- Transforms responses from JSON/XML Payloads
 - Writes POJO's to staging tables for both services
 - Creates actual Player table off of staging table data by using a Trie data structure to search in the following hierarchy:
    TEAM -> LAST_NAME -> FIRST_NAME (IF NO MATCH ON FIRST_NAME,